szeweq/FL/LATEST.md

-# 1.1.0
+# 1.2.0
-- Added Recipe Builder to a library – create new recipes easier and faster!
+- Easy networking - Implement new message types, put them in FLNetChannel and you are ready to go!
+- Energy (from Minecraft-Flux)